El Loco Llegar

 c.
 It explains the "why" of who we are, since "everybody knows" our present and future is rooted in our past.

-So once we know the "why" of who we are, we can finally relax and go forward.
+So once we know the "why" of who we are, we can finally relax and tentatively go forward.

 Then we are ready!
 Tally ho!
 Off we go and do a lot of stuff, do some other things, think some semi-original approved thoughts, do some more acceptable things, argue with each other, get rewarded or criticized, and figure out a way to do it again, but this time "more, better, and different."

 Now, as is apparent, I have stolen the above general phrases and words from many others, who purport to explain the meaning of it all, and they mostly have it right, in that results mostly come about from clearly thought-out actions intended to produce a significant and useful result.
-Or perhaps, in a number of instances, quite by accident.
-You get to choose.
+Or perhaps, in a surprising number of instances, quite by accident.
+You get to choose, as always.
 This happens with perhaps as much as 30% to 70% of the population (on a good day), and repeats itself almost endlessly (so far).